inetd [configuration-file] start | stop | refresh

 tcp_trace is equivalent to the previous inetd's –t option (and the /etc/default/inetd property ENABLE_CONNECTION_LOGGING).

 If true, enable TCP wrappers access control.
 This applies only to services with endpoint_type set to streams and wait set to false.
 The syslog facility code daemon is used to log allowed connections (using the notice severity level) and denied traffic (using the warning severity level).
 See syslog.conf(4) for a description of syslog codes and severity levels.
-The stability level of the TCP wrappers facility and its configuration files is External.
+The Interface Stability of the TCP wrappers facility and its configuration files is Volatile.
 As the TCP wrappers facility is not controlled by Sun, intra-release incompatibilities are not uncommon.
 See attributes(5).

 For more information about configuring TCP wrappers, you can refer to the tcpd(1M) and hosts_access(4) man pages, which are delivered as part of the Solaris operating system at /usr/sfw/man.
 These pages are not part of the standard Solaris man pages, available at /usr/man.